loom-technology/chef-style-guide/README.md

 Using the preferred style, changes in git are easier to read.

 Percent string arrays can also grow very long, creating a long line of code.
 Lines should be short since GitHub cuts off lines at 80 characters.

+Multiline percent strings still have the problem that you cannot specify cookbook version numbers.

 The `%w(…)` [percent string syntax](http://www.ruby-doc.org/core-2.2.0/doc/syntax/literals_rdoc.html#label-Percent+Strings) may be difficult to understand if you or another developer are new to Ruby.
 Don't assume a high level of familiarity with Ruby.